ropensci-archive/roweb2/content/technotes/2020-02-26-tic-ghactions.md

 Indeed, GitHub Actions fulfilled this promise.
 It is way easier to get started with CI now:

-- No extra account needs to be created for a third-pary service
+- No extra account needs to be created for a third-party service
 - No restrictions on the available build platforms
 - No issues related to webhooks of third-party providers
 - CI settings configurable via the repository settings